Nathi Nhleko: Umkhonto we Sizwe Party: 2024–present

 In March 2024, Nhleko retired his ANC membership.
 In a resignation letter printed in the Mail & Guardian, he said that the party's "current values and principles are not aligned to mine".
 The letter reserved special criticism for ANC secretary-general Fikile Mbalula, who had recently disowned Nhleko's handling of Nkandlagate and whom Nhleko accused of "bankruptcy, lunacy, and [a] defunct manner of thinking".
 He also criticised what he described as the ANC government's "dismantling" and privatisation of state-owned enterprises.
 Mbalula responded to the letter by redoubling his criticism of Nhleko, Tweeting that, "Indeed our revolution did produce villains," and the ANC's KwaZulu-Natal provincial secretary, Bheki Mtolo, was quoted as having said, "It's good riddance, it's long overdue."

 Three weeks later, Nhleko was appointed as national organiser for former President Zuma's newly established Umkhonto we Sizwe Party (MK Party).
 He held that role during the party's 2024 general election campaign, and, along with Tom Moyane and Sihle Ngubane, he was a member of the party's delegation to the post-election coalition negotiations.

+On 4 August 2026, it was announced that Jacob Zuma had replaced Nhleko as MKP National Chair, and appointed Mxolisi Phakathi in his place.